China manufacturing activity in January close to 2-year high

 The National Bureau of Statistics' purchasing managers index showed manufacturing growth at 51.4 on a 100-point scale on which numbers above 50 indicate an expansion.
 That was down only slightly from November's two-year high of 51.7.

-Growth in the world's second-largest economy declined to 6.7 percent last year, down from 2015's 6.9 percent and the weakest rate since 1990.
-Heavy government spending and a boom in real estate sales and bank lending helped prevent it from cooling further.

-Forecasters expect growth to weaken further this year as regulators try to cool what analysts warns is a dangerously fast run-up in debt and rising housing costs.
+Forecasters expect growth to weaken further this year, however, as regulators try to cool what analysts warn is a dangerously fast run-up in debt and rising housing costs.
 The International Monetary Fund is predicting this year's growth will slow to 6.5 percent.

 The latest data show a "relatively strong start to the year," Julian Evans-Pritchard of Capital Economics said in a report.